AuDigitalHealth/ci-medicare-records/pages/_includes/referralrequest-mbsdva-intro.md

 #### Referral Request Medicare Benefits Schedule Department of Veterans’ Affairs *[[Active](http://hl7.org/fhir/stu3/valueset-publication-status.html)]*

-This profile defines a representation of the practitioner that requested the service to support representation of Medicare Benefits Schedule (MBS) claim item records.
+The purpose of this profile is to define a representation of service item claimed information, including practitioner that requested the service, in a claim against the Medicare Benefits Schedule (MBS) or Department of Veterans' Affairs (DVA) for the electronic exchange of digital health information between Medicare repositories and the My Health Record system infrastructure in Australia.

 ##### **Usage scenarios**
 The following are the usage scenarios expected:
-* An individual’s Medicare Benefits Schedule (MBS) records are uploaded to the My Health Record system from a Medicare Repository
+* An individual’s Medicare Benefits Schedule (MBS) records are uploaded to the My Health Record system from a Medicare repository

 ##### **Each ReferralRequest SHALL have**
 1. a profile assertion to this profile